puavo-org/puavo-os/README.md

 puavo-sharedir
 ==============

-A script to manage "shared directories", using inotify and ACLs
+A script to manage "shared directories", using inotify and ACLs, and some additional scripts.